-- Simpler projects, tools, and syntax
+- Use simple tools and syntax

 - Creating the machine that can digest and understand code

 - Having deep working knowledge of various programming languages and the tools to implement them

 It’s possible to learn how to code and become a coder without going on to become a programmer.
 It’s impossible, however, to become a programmer without first being a coder.

 But you don’t necessarily need all of the skills of a programmer to still make use of knowing how to code in your professional life.
 There are a number of jobs and positions that value coding skills, even at a basic level.

 What Jobs Can I Get as a Coder?

 Depending on the role you’re after, “coding” might mean different things, or it might have a different level of importance.
 For some roles, coding is a fundamental skill around which most of the day’s tasks involve.
 For others, it could make certain tasks easier, but it’s not necessary — rather, it’s a nice-to-have, but not required.

 In the tech industry, the projected growth for all types of roles in programming, development, and engineering — roles that involve varying degrees of coding knowledge — is astronomical.
 In fact, roles in the tech industry are growing at rates 2-3x that of other industries.

 At any rate, companies like Google and Amazon (among many others) are always hiring for coding talent across the spectrum to help move their initiatives forward.
 Knowing how to code is a wonderful skill, but it comes down to knowing how to implement it — finding the career path that makes the most sense for you.